Bob Mortimer: Solo career and appearances

 Also in 2013, Mortimer played Frank in the E4 sitcom Drifters.
 On 18 June 2014, Mortimer appeared on an episode of the Dave show, Alan Davies: As Yet Untitled.
 On 4 March 2015, he appeared in Let's Play Darts, but lost out to Roisin Conaty.
 In 2015, he appeared in an episode of Celebrity Squares alongside Vic Reeves.
 In April 2015, Mortimer took over from the late Rik Mayall as Bombardier Bedford, the mascot of Wells Bombardier Beer.

 Since March 2016, Mortimer has written and co-hosted regular comedy podcast, Athletico Mince, alongside Andy Dawson.
 Mortimer has appeared on numerous episodes of the Sky1 comedy panel game Duck Quacks Don't Echo, hosted by his regular Would I Lie to You? team captain, Lee Mack.
 In 2017, Mortimer competed in and won series 5 of Taskmaster against Aisling Bea, Sally Phillips, Nish Kumar and Mark Watson.
 He then competed in the Taskmaster: Champion of Champions series against Noel Fielding, Josh Widdicombe, Katherine Ryan and Rob Beckett, coming last.

 In June and July 2018, Mortimer teamed up with his longtime friend and fellow comedian, Paul Whitehouse, in a BBC2 six part comedy series, Mortimer & Whitehouse: Gone Fishing.
 The two friends, who have both suffered from heart conditions, shared their thoughts and experiences while fishing at a variety of locations around the UK.
 Six series of the programme have aired to date; a book was released in 2020, series 4 and Christmas specials aired in 2021 and 2023.
 On 3 February 2019, Mortimer appeared on the BBC Radio programme Desert Island Discs.

 On 25 August 2021, Mortimer appeared on episode 116 of the food and comedy podcast Off Menu, hosted by comedians James Acaster and Ed Gamble.
-His dream menu was an Odeon Cinema hotdog as a starter, with ketchup and mustard, swirled by his own finger.
-Main course was a "perfect vindaloo" with poppadoms and chips.
-Side dish was a shallow fried turbot.
-His chosen drink was a citrus IPA served at minus 20 degrees.
-Dessert was a syrup sponge pudding and custard, made by his wife.
-He was allowed to have a Boost baguette and a cube of frozen custard on his way home.
 In September 2021, Mortimer released an autobiography titled And Away....

 Mortimer wrote The Satsuma Complex, a Sunday Times bestselling comic novel published in 2022.
 An audiobook was released, narrated by Mortimer and Sally Phillips.

 In March 2025, Mortimer starred in and won the first series of LOL: Last One Laughing UK.
-In August 2025, it was announced he'd return to the show as a contestant again for the second series in 2026.
+For his performance, he was awarded the British Academy Television Award for Best Entertainment Performance at the 2026 British Academy Television Awards.
+In August 2025, it was announced he would return to the show as a contestant again for the second series in 2026.